pickplugins/post-grid/README.md

 **Unlimited Post Grid**
 There is no limitation of creating post grid, you can create unlimited post grid on your website.

-**Skin & Layout Based**
+**Layout Based**
-Post grid items based on skin and layout based, you can customize layout elements and change skin, if you have basic CSS knowledge you can customize layout elements and apply your own style.
+Post grid items based on layouts, you can customize layout elements and change layouts, if you have basic CSS knowledge you can customize layout elements and apply your own style.

 **Pagination Support**
 Post Grid has pagination support, thats mean if you post grid has many post so user can go through each pagination to see your post archive. you can limit the pagination item count and "Next" & "Previous" text as well, you can also use icons instead of text for these.

 **Search Input Field**
 you can display search input field at top of grid, so user can search though your grid and find their desired post.